ali-khaled-949/ali-khaled-949/README.md

 ## My favorite tools and technologies ⚙️

-> Hello, My name is Ali and I am a Full Stack developer since 2000 with over multiple languages, frameworks, systems, and more.
+> Hello, My name is Ali and I am a Full Stack developer with 19 years of experience with over multiple languages, frameworks, systems, and more.
 You may contact me at solidinnovator@gmail.com for inquiries.

 >IOS (Apple System) / Windows / Linux